 Each of these 3 elements for improving your photography has links to more detailed, in depth information.
 Make sure you know how to use your camera before you read this section.
-It may be boring, but you should read your Camera Instructions carefully before you work on learning how to take better digital pictures.
+It may not be exciting reading, but you should read your Camera Instructions carefully before you work on learning how to take better digital pictures.

 One of the great things about shooting with a digital camera is that you can shoot a few variations of the same subject.
 You can compose horizontally (also called "landscape"), then turn your camera on it's side and shoot vertically (also called "portrait").
 You'll get to take better digital pictures one way or the other.
 Just try both.